xygeni/xygeni-extensions/extensions/report_upload/secrets/trufflehog/README.md

 ### Setup the environment

+The converter has a maven structure that should be setup in the `pom.xml` file.

     Converter folder structure:

-    /bin - contains the converter compile and package script /lib - contains the converter code
+    /src/main/java - contains the converter source code /src/main/resources/Trufflehog.properties - contains the list of Trufflehog detectors and their corresponding Xygeni Secret types
-    /src/main/java - contains the converter source code /src/main/resources - contains the converter resources
+    /src/test/java - contains a test of the converter /src/test/resources - contains a trufflehog report in json format /pom.xml - contains the maven project structure
-    /classes - generated folder where compiled classes will be copied to

-To compile and package the converter its required some libraries that can be copied from the Xygeni scanner lib folder.
+To compile and package the converter its required some libraries that can be referenced by setting the path to the Xygeni Scanner libraries at the property `xygeni.libs` in the `pom.xml` file.

-The file `lib/copy-here.txt` contains the list of required libraries, and  `compile-and-package-converter.sh` script can be used to compile and package the converter.
+To generate the jar file run:

+    mvn package

+Copy the `dist/trufflehog-importer-1.0.jar` generated jar to the xygeni scanner `/conf` folder

+### Add new Trufflehog report upload definition

+By adding a new Trufflehog report definition to `xygeni.custom.report-upload.yml` file available at Xygeni Scanner conf folder, you will be able to use it in the `report-upload` command.

+    secrets-trufflehog:
+      enabled:     true
+      description: Secrets detected by TruffleHog, in JSON format
+      types:       application/json
+      loader:      my_org.xygeni.report_load.trufflehog.TruffleHogLoader
+      converter:   my_org.xygeni.report_load.trufflehog.TruffleHogConverter

+The new secrets-trufflehog will be listed as a new available format, so you may upload findings from trufflehog with:

-Finally copy the `trufflehog-converter.jar` generated to the xygeni scanner `/conf` folder and execute the following command to upload a result of Trufflehog secrets analysis to Xygeni.
+Finally, execute the following command to upload a result of Trufflehog secrets analysis to Xygeni.

     # upload webgoat repository report of Trufflehog analysis example to xygeni
     ./xygeni -v report-upload -r test/webgoat_trufflehog_report.json-like -f secrets-trufflehog